 Buying a passenger car is a piece of cake.
 You choose your favourite model, colour and you’re done.
 All passenger cars usually have 5 seats and a trunk.
 They differ only in size and subtly in optional equipment.

-The price of a caravan or camper van is probably the first thing everyone is most interested in.
+The price of a motorhome or camper van is probably the first thing everyone is most interested in.
 The price depends not only on the make and model, but also on the additional equipment installed.
 New optional equipment can easily reach the sum of 10 thousand euros.
 So think about this when choosing whether a new or used camper van.

 “Most manufacturers allow you to order a so-called winter package”